 Every past and present human group takes into account the biological male/female difference, but history and anthropology remind us that this distinction is never enough: it’s only a basis on which social relations are built up in a wide variety of contrasting ways.

 True, women do not have the same jobs.
-Quite a few buses are driven by women, but when did you last see a woman lorry driver ?
+Quite a few buses are driven by women, but when did you last see a woman lorry driver?
 Yet the overall tendency cannot be denied.
 For the first time probably in history, men and women can and often perform the same tasks, even in the army and police.
-They will never be equal, but they have got the right to be, and they can be, up to a point.
-In the past, except in societies we regard as free and humane, but which have been marginalized or wiped out, a woman was defined by her biology, and a man by his.
-No longer so: wage labour creates an ever more mobile society.
+They will never be equal, but they’ve got the right to be, and they can be, up to a point.
+In the past, apart from societies we regard as free and humane, but which have been marginalized or wiped out, a woman was defined by her biology, and a man by his.
+No longer so: wage labour creates an ever more mobile society than before.

-Though the logic of capital prevails, it is not the only logic in this society.
-An entirely commodified world (where, for instance, a soldier's pay would just depend on the enemy body count, and a teacher's salary depend on the number of students who passed the exam) would simply fall apart.
-The family unit has changed a lot in less than a century, but it's still one of the essential social structures.
-Racism and sexism may be banned by law in Europe and the US, but they are not gone.
-We do not live in a liberal/libertarian free flowing capitalist world where everything and everybody is equal and interchangeable.
+Though the logic of capital prevails, it’s not the only logic in this society.
+An entirely commodified world (where, for instance, a soldier’s pay would just depend on the enemy body count, and a teacher’s salary depend on the number of students who passed the exam) would simply fall apart.
+The family unit has changed a lot in less than a century, but it’s still one of the essential social structures.
+Racism and sexism may be banned by law in Europe and the US, but they’re not gone.
+We don’t live in a liberal/libertarian free flowing capitalist world where everything and everybody is equal and interchangeable.

-In a nutshell, sex is natural and imposed; gender is social and personal, i.e. chosen by the individual : unfortunately, the individual is the bourgeois form of liberty.
+In a nutshell, sex is natural and imposed; gender is social and personal, i.e. chosen by the individual: unfortunately, the individual is the bourgeois form of liberty.
 This distinction is no sign of our society giving more scope to women (or men) in terms of freedom.
-It is rather a proof of a contradiction that is not going to fade away.
+It’s rather a proof of a contradiction that is not going to fade away.
 Capital integrates and separates, equalizes and hierarchizes, upgrades males and females and downsizes them.

 Taken from the troploin website.